devgateway/ansible-role-nginx/README.md

         server_name bob.example.org alice.example.org;

-*   However, if the first value of the **list** is also a list, only that one is evaluated.
+*   However, if the first value of a **list** is also a list, only that child list is evaluated.
 It yields multiple directives, with each value expanded as per these rules:

         fastcgi_hide_header:
           - - X-Drupal-Version